SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 ## Download and install

 Terraform distribution consists of a single binary file, which can be obtained for free from Hashicorp's [download](https://www.terraform.io/downloads){:target="_blank"} page.
 There are no dependencies, so we can just copy the executable binary to a folder of our choice and run it from there.
-HashiCorp also offers a managed solution known as [Terraform Cloud](https://cloud.hashicorp.com/products/terraform){:target="_blank"}.
+HashiCorp also offers a managed solution known as <a href="https://cloud.hashicorp.com/products/terraform" target="_blank">Terraform Cloud</a>.

 After we finish the installation, we can run the following command to ensure that everything is working properly: